 The sweeping interior spaces include a gracious entry hall highlighted by a long staircase with curved newel, large openings into the living and dining Rooms, a Butler’s pantry and kitchen, and an adorable half-bath off the back hall.
 Three bedrooms and a full bath make up the second floor.
 A finished attic with full bathroom was a whimsical addition in the 1960s and is accessed by a metal spiral staircase.

 A lattice-covered back porch leads to a lovely backyard where the driveway is located.
 A two-car garage with shed room allows for generous storage space.
-Though the house is habitable, it will need some minor plaster repair, interior paint, and cosmetic updates.
+The house will need some minor plaster repair, interior paint, and cosmetic updates.
 Previous roof leaks have been repaired.
 Drainage issues that are causing water intrusion into the basement and foundation, along with cracks in the brickwork near the sunroom were assessed and a report with repair recommendations and likely estimate is available.
 The house was last re-wired in the 1960s and has never had a central air conditioning system.
 Some original light fixtures remain on-site in storage.
 The historic Dunn House is a contributing structure in the Central Leaksville Historic District and is eligible for historic rehabilitation tax credits.